1st SS Cossack Cavalry Division: Composition

 Many of the German officers were Baltic German émigrés who possessed the necessary knowledge of Russian.

 However, owing to a shortage of officers with the necessary Russian language skills, the Wehrmacht was forced to relax its policy against accepting émigré officers, and a number of Cossack émigré officers living in Yugoslavia, France, Germany and the Protectorate of Bohemia and Moravia (modern Czechia) were recruited into the division.
 Other officers were the sons of Cossack émigrés who had served in the armies of France, Yugoslavia and Bulgaria before the war.
 A disproportionate number of the German officers were cavalrymen, and Austrians were over-represented as it was felt that Austrians were more "tactful" in dealing with Slavs than the Prussians.

 Anti-Partisan operations

-Initially organized to fight the Red Army in Southern Russia, the division was deployed to the puppet Independent State of Croatia, where they were placed under the command of the Second Panzer Army and were used to protect the railroad line from Austria through Zagreb to Belgrade.
-Some units were also used to fight partisans.
+Initially organized to fight the Red Army in southern Russia, the division was soon deployed to the puppet Independent State of Croatia, where they were placed under the command of the Second Panzer Army and were used to protect the railroad line from Austria through Zagreb to Belgrade.
+Some units were also used to fight Partisans.